valorem-labs-inc/trade-interfaces/README.md

 - **Maker**: Makers sign offers in response to requests for quotes (RFQs).
   They are responsible for having the requisite assets when a taker optionally fills their signed offer.
-Makers are presently required to request access to the maker API via the [Valorem discord](https://discord.gg/valorem); this will be lifted once our offer validation system has been battle tested.
+Makers are presently required to request access to the maker API via the [Valorem discord](https://discord.gg/valorem); set to be lifted pending the battle testing of our offer validation protocol.

 - **Taker**: Takers request quotes from makers and optionally execute signed offers via the Seaport smart contracts.
 Takers can get early access to releases of new features with a [Valorem Access Pass](https://opensea.io/collection/valorem-access-pass).